 Necessities of Survival

-The Icelandic Sheep provided three types of wool fiber for garments and warmth, meat for food, skins for apparel, fats for water proofing and horns for adornments.
-The Icelandic Sheep dog acted as an early warning system for their human companions and herded the sheep for ease of keep.
+The Icelandic Sheep provided three types of wool fibre for garments and warmth, meat for food, skins for apparel, fats for waterproofing and horns for adornments.
+The Icelandic Sheepdog acted as an early warning system for their human companions and herded the sheep for ease of keeping.
 A winning combination for these marauders who required compact items easy to transport and hardy for the brutal conditions of sea and land.

 Ancient and Medieval Romantic Epics

 Seafaring Vikings in longships bravely adventured to Newfoundland the farthest west and to the east as far as the Byzantine Empire and the Caspian Sea.
 North to Greenland and Iceland and south to Gibraltar and parts of the Mediterranean.
 The Icelandic Sheep and Sheepdog were taken to Iceland by the Scandinavian Colonizers over a thousand years ago.

 It was a brutal, dark time in history, a saga of human drama played out in the expanse of time.
 Julius Caesar battled the Viking ancestral tribes centuries earlier, as the Roman Empire’s fingers of influence stretched out to grasp Europe and England in the firm hand of Rome.
 The Arthurian Legends of King Arthur, Knights of the Round Table, Sir Lancelot ( or Launcelot du Lac ), Guinevere and Merlin the Wizard were followed by The Viking Legends.